tamimmurad/Algae-Bacteria/metagenomics_tools_comparison/README.md

 interested in species level.
 This is resolved later on. meta_batch_1.sh produces bowtie files which are then fed to Metaphlan (meta_batch_2.sh)for producing the relative abundance reports.
 The 1st run produces classified sequence mapping to species.

-Notes:
+*Notes:*

-	1- We are interested in the final reports of each tool.
+1. We are interested in the final reports of each tool.
 The reports provide data about the species that are detected in the samples and estimated # of reads in the fasta file assigned to each species.
 This will be enough to analyse the performance of the tools and their overlap compared to actual.
-However, for the enhancement of the results with sequence complexity filtering, we need to get the classified sequences and their assignement.
+However, for the enhancement of the results with sequence complexity filtering,we need to get the classified sequences and their assignement.
 This is why we do Kraken2 with 4 outputs for each fasta file and Metaphlan two times with 2 different settings.
-	2- bowtie files produced by Metaphlan 1st run are stored in the same directory where the fasta files are.
+2. bowtie files produced by Metaphlan 1st run are stored in the same directory where the fasta files are.
 It is imortant to move them to a seperate directory.

 Att the end of this step we have the following results stored in seperate directories: